-Strategy 1: Shared Savings Incentives with MCOs

-Under this strategy, the state would identify targeted populations and/or services for which we would like to see change in outcomes and cost, and increased shared accountability among plans, county services and providers.
+Strategy 1: Shared Savings Incentives with MCOs Under this strategy, the state would identify targeted populations and/or services for which we would like to see change in outcomes and cost, and increased shared accountability among plans, county services and providers.

-The core of the proposal is to provide a shared savings calculation between the state and the MCO, based on projected total cost of care.
+The core of the proposal is to provide a shared savings calculation between the state and the MCO, based on the projected total cost of care.
 If the plan, in partnership with the providers and behavioral health systems (joined in what would be similar to accountable care groups) is able to demonstrate costs below total cost of care and meet mutually determined outcome and quality targets, the plan would be eligible to receive shared savings incentive payments.
+Improvements in access to and provision of preventive dental care would also be an opportunity to drive down overall costs and improve health.
 The value of the shared savings incentive would be calculated as the difference between projected expected costs, determined prior to the measurement period, and actual costs.
 This approach requires development of total cost of care measurement for Medi-Cal managed health care, including adjustment for geography and risk which is currently performed today.
 Quality performance would be based on a combination of attainment and improvement; plans that did not pass the quality threshold would be ineligible to share in any savings.
 Formal agreements such as contracts, MOUs, or MOAs would be required as appropriate to codify arrangements between impacted entities.